wp-plugins/canadian-nutrition-facts-label/readme.txt

 * When creating the label you can also specify the page/post and use shortcode [nutrition-label] to display the nutrition label that has been attached to the page/post.
 * Developers can add do_shortcode('[nutrition-label]') to their templates.

-See http://en.wikipedia.org/wiki/Nutrition_facts_label for more information on nutrition labels.

 This plugin was forked from the Easy Nutrition Label Plugin found at http://wordpress.org/plugins/easy-nutrition-facts-label/